House of Romanov: Other executions

 The bodies were recovered from the mine by the White Army in 1918, who arrived too late to rescue them.
 Their remains were placed in coffins and moved around Russia during struggles between the White and the opposing Red Army.
 By 1920, the coffins were interred in a former Russian mission in Beijing, now beneath a parking area.
 In 1981 Grand Duchess Elisabeth was canonized by the Russian Orthodox Church Outside of Russia, and in 1992 by the Moscow Patriarchate.
 In 2006, representatives of the Romanov family were making plans to re-inter the remains elsewhere.
 The town became a place of pilgrimage to the memory of Elisabeth Fyodorovna, whose remains were eventually re-interred in Jerusalem.

 On 13 June 1918, Bolshevik revolutionary authorities killed Grand Duke Michael Alexandrovich of Russia and Nicholas Johnson (Michael's secretary) in Perm.
-Their bodies have never been found.
+Their bodies were not found.

 The exiled Grand Duke Nicholas Konstantinovich of Russia died on 26 January 1918, with some rumors claiming he was killed by the Bolsheviks.
-His morganatic son Prince Artemy Nikolayevich Romanovsky-Iskander was killed the following year in the Russian Civil War.
+His son Prince Artemy Nikolayevich Romanovsky-Iskander died on 8 October 1935 in Paris.

 In January 1919, revolutionary authorities killed Grand Dukes Dmitry Konstantinovich, Nikolai Mikhailovich, Paul Alexandrovich and George Mikhailovich, who had been held in the prison of the Saint Peter and Paul Fortress in Petrograd.
 The four Grand Dukes were buried in a mass grave in the fortress, though Dmitry Konstantinovich's body was collected by his former adjutant, rolled up in a rug and taken away for a private burial in the garden of a house in Petrograd, where he remains to this day.